agl320/Crossy-Road-Matplotlib/README.md

 # Crossy Road Matplotlib

 Crossy Road reimagined in 3D, rendered with Matplotlib.
 Utilizes raycasting to render walls.
+Floorcasting demonstration in `./Floorcasting`

 Run with:
 ```python